iann0036/tf-cfn-provider/docs/providers/vsphere/VirtualMachine.md

 # Terraform::VSphere::VirtualMachine

-The `vsphere_virtual_machine` resource can be used to manage the complex lifecycle of a virtual machine.
+The `Terraform::VSphere::VirtualMachine` resource can be used to manage the complex lifecycle of a virtual machine.
 It supports management of disk, network interface, and CDROM devices, creation from scratch or cloning from template, and migration through both host and storage vMotion.